 Art thou the Christ? tell us.
 And he said unto them, If I tell you, ye will not believe: And if I also ask you, ye will not answer me, nor let me go.
 Hereafter shall the Son of man sit on the right hand of the power of God.
 Then said they all, Art thou then the Son of God?
 And he said unto them, Ye say that I am.
 (Luke 22:67-70)

 Jesus’ affirmation that he was the Christ, the Son of God and the Son of man left no room for doubt as to who he was.
 The high priest and Pharisees would have, through their knowledge of the scriptures, understood that each of these affirmations pointed to his divinity.

-    The Christ is equivalent to the Hebrew word Messiah, yet when standing face to face with the one whom they claimed to be waiting for, the high priest and Pharisees refused to accept him.
+The Christ is the Greek word for Messiah, yet when standing face to face with the one whom they claimed to be waiting for, the high priest and Pharisees refused to accept him.

-    The Son of God denotes that Jesus was of God or of the same nature as God which is, of course, equal to being God.
+The Son of God denotes that Jesus was of God or of the same nature as God which is, of course, a divine nature and equal to being God.
 Not only did Satan and the demons know Jesus to be the Son of God, but Jesus had also previously referred to himself as such (John 10:38).

 The Son of man is how Jesus referred to himself 80 times.
 In doing so, he connected himself directly with the Messianic prophecy in Daniel 7: